PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 pushing, keep composite results outside the mapping store and retain the 71/128 capacity audit when choosing the next family.
 Never create, update, or reopen a pull request.

+## Layout pass-set 2 quantized cleanup characterization

+The sole remaining direct Dequantize→TransposeConv→Quantize mapping result is inside layout pass-set 2.
+It shares the existing layout guard, has no default or consumer, and remains between composite attention-gate/QDQ and quantized- activation recovery results.

+The contract fixes the owner expression and layout-state keyword, guard, composite boundaries, sole Store occurrence, and absence of loads.
+Its strict expected failure requires `cleanup.layout_pass_set_2.dequant_transposeconv_quantize`.

+Validation completed sequentially under core-only `uv`: the characterization, multi-occurrence owner, and adjacent architecture boundaries are `5 passed, 1 xfailed in 0.76s`; Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only the single mapping destination.
+Preserve the guard and both composite boundaries, then update the multi-occurrence owner and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.